KognitionAI/pilecv4j-opencv-packaging/README.md

 ```

 Obviously yours will be different depending on where you installed the various packages.

+Hat Tip to Osama Abbas for [Install OpenCV 3.3.0 + Python 2: Build and Compile on Windows 10](https://www.youtube.com/watch?v=MXqpHIMdKfU) for bootstrapping me on building this for Windows.

 ### Building using `fromscratch.sh` on Linux